Michigan State University Home

 If you would like to take your class on a tour of the Makerspace or for other questions, please email the Makerspace Coordinator, Jamie Moriarty.

 If more than 10 students will be submitting files or you are using a department account, please contact us at least 2 weeks before students submit files.
-We will set up a special MakeAtState submission for your class.
+We will set up a specific MakeAtState submission for your class.

 Please submit your class request 2 weeks before files will be sent and allow for 2-4 weeks for jobs to be completed.
 That means the form should be submitted a minimum of 4 weeks before students receive their prints.
 Depending on the size of the class and size and complexity of each student’s design, printing may take more or less time.
 Need help planning our timelines in your class syllabus?
 We are happy to help with that too!